nwjs/node/doc/api/fs.md

 unavailable in some situations.

 The recursive option is only supported on macOS and Windows.
+An `ERR_FEATURE_UNAVAILABLE_ON_PLATFORM` exception will be thrown when the option is used on a platform that does not support it.

 On Windows, no events will be emitted if the watched directory is moved or renamed.
 An `EPERM` error is reported when the watched directory is deleted.